Warhammer 40K: The WWII Origin Of Space Marine Squad Organization

 The Tactical Squad is drawn directly from a real-world source.
 In this case, it is the makeup of WWII squads and specifically seems to draw from the organization of late war British Paratrooper squads.
 Indeed taking a look below, we can see how close they match.

 The above graphic represents a platoon with three squads.
 Looking at the squads we can see a startling similarity between the British Squad and a Tactical Squad.
-The British Squad is made up of ten men and led by a Sergeant, often equipped with some non-standard weapon, such as a faster firing gun (like a Space Marine with a stormbolter).
-The squad also has one man with a light support weapon, in this case, a light mortar (officially this solider would have also been issued a pistol as a sidearm, but likely they carried a Sten Gun, again a light special weapon).
+The British Squad is made up of ten men and led by a Sergeant.
+He is often equipped with some non-standard weapon, such as a faster firing gun (like a Space Marine with a stormbolter).
+The squad also has one man with a light support weapon.
+In this case, a light mortar (officially this solider would have also been issued a pistol as a sidearm, but likely they carried a Sten Gun, again a light special weapon).

-Interestingly the British Paratrooper squad seems to lie at the heart of a large part of 40K since it is an archetypal unit setup that not only Space Marine, but CSMs and Imperial Guard copied.
+Interestingly the British Paratrooper squad seems to lie at the heart of a large part of 40K.
+It is an archetypal unit setup that not only Space Marine, but CSMs and Imperial Guard copied.
 Indeed the fact that the majority of 40K units are based around sizes of tens likely comes from British WWII squad sizes.
 Americans fielded twelve-man squads (Infantry) or thirteen (Marines) with rather different weapon load-outs.
-How different would 40K look if the designers had based everything off American Marine Squads?
+How different would 40K look if the designers had based everything off WWII American Marine Squads?

 Of course, that 40K should be based on British WWII squads should come as no shock to anyone.
 The game, after all, was designed by the British and made by people with a background in historical wargaming.
 That they should draw from the arguably the two most famous British formation types, Napoleonic War Battalions, and WWII squads is a little surprise and makes a ton of sense.